-1986 — Today: From humble beginning in the basement of Marilyn Smith to a supportive housing building, it all began on March 25, 1986.
+1986 — Today: From humble beginnings in the basement of Marilyn Smith’s home to a Supportive Housing building, it all began on March 25, 1986.
 ADWAS was created to support and empower Deaf and DeafBlind survivors of domestic/ sexual violence.
-Since services began, there have been over 2,200 cases and more than 2,800 clients.
+Since services began, there have been over 2,200 cases and more than 2,800 clients served.
 Over 43,000 people have received education and training.
 Here’s to more years working together with the community, local agencies, and supporters to end violence and to build healthy communities.

 Chronological Timeline of ADWAS

 2017 – March: Our National Deaf Hotline expands operation hours to serve callers 24 hours a day and 7 days a week.

 2016 – June: ADWAS Hires On-Site Support Staff for after hours service

 2016 – March: Marilyn J. Smith Inspirational Award 2016 Winner – Cathy Hoog

 2015 – April: Marilyn J. Smith Inspirational Award 2015 Winner – Melissa “echo” Greenlee